EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence: Method

-where $\alpha_s>0$ controls the magnitude of the penalty.
-In other words, calling the spatial tool $N$ times but having low-similarity retrievals yields the same penalty $-\alpha_s$, which encourages the model to maintain accurate BEV grounding instead of repeatedly probing regions that lack reliable camera coverage.
+} The first group is inherited from DeepEyes~\cite{zheng2025deepeyes}: $R_{\text{acc}}$ rewards answer correctness, $R_{\text{format}}$ encourages well-formed output structure, and $R_{\text{tool}}$ incentivizes proper tool invocation.
+We refer readers to~\cite{zheng2025deepeyes} for their precise definitions.

+These task-level rewards alone do not prevent the model from querying geometrically invalid viewpoints---poses that fall outside the camera trajectory and therefore cannot be matched to any real frame.
+To address this, we introduce a \textbf{spatial grounding reward} $R_{\text{spatial}}$ that penalizes trajectories containing any query whose best retrieval similarity falls below the coverage threshold~$\tau_s$:

+where $\mathcal{C}(\tau)$ denotes the set of query steps in trajectory~$\tau$ and $s_{\max}^{(t)}=\max_j s_{tj}$ is the best frame--query similarity at step~$t$ (defined in the preceding paragraph).
+The penalty magnitude is controlled solely by $\lambda_{\text{spatial}}$; we set the per-term penalty to $-1$ for simplicity.
+Intuitively, this reward teaches the model to \emph{query only within well-covered regions} of the scene, avoiding hallucinated viewpoints that would return uninformative error prompts.

-\paragraph{Optimization.} We train the agent using Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek}, which estimates the advantages within the prompt-level trajectory groups to reduce variance.
-A frozen reference policy provides KL regularization for stability.
-During training, the VLM policy $\pi_\theta$ generates actions in an interleaved manner until the \textsc{Stop} or Step limit is reached.
-Only model-generated text tokens are included in the reward computation, while retrieved observations and tool metadata are masked out.
+\paragraph{Optimization.} We train the querying policy using Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek}, which estimates advantages within prompt-level trajectory groups to reduce variance, with a frozen reference policy for KL regularization.
+Following DeepSeek-R1~\cite{guo2025deepseek}, we train \textbf{directly with RL without a supervised fine-tuning (SFT) cold start}: the model learns spatial querying purely from the reward signal, without human-annotated reasoning traces.
+Only model-generated text tokens contribute to the reward; retrieved observations and tool metadata are masked out.